Hollywood Freaks

 Live:

-Played live 87 times:
+Played live 112 times:

 Earliest known live version: June 2, 1998

-Latest known live version: March 25, 2009
+Latest known live version: April 16, 2023

 Some of the earliest attempts at "Hollywood Freaks" were during the Mutations promo gigs, when the song was still called "Jockin' My Mercedes."
-There wasn't a full tour, but there were many festival appearences, radio shows, corporate gigs, etc. where Beck went out rocking.
+There wasn't a full tour, but there were many festival appearances, radio shows, corporate gigs, etc. where Beck went out rocking.
 (The song would have been out of place on the short, proper Mutations tour.)
-Beck was halfway through Vultures recording when he had to go promote Mutations, and it's not really known when he recorded "Hollywood Freaks" (before or after these appearences).
+Beck was halfway through Vultures recording when he had to go promote Mutations, and it's not really known when he recorded "Hollywood Freaks" (before or after these appearances).
 Nonetheless, the live version from October 1998, is remarkably similar, except it feels a lot less polished, and a little bit more aggressive.
 All of the lines and the arrangement are mostly there, but it's not as melodic as it would come to be, and there's even a cheesy xylophone sound mimicking the chorus ("I wanna know what makes you scream...").
-Fortunately, that was dropped! :-) Beck and the band do seem to be having an absolute blast playing this new song for an audience, especially when they got to the "Jockin' my Mercedes!" singalong.
+Beck and the band do seem to be having an absolute blast playing this new song for an audience, especially when they got to the "Jockin' my Mercedes!" singalong.

 Perhaps the first real hint at the song for many fans was on Beck's Mutations performance on KCRW on the morning of November 24 1998.
 He brought along his full band, and they performed 8 songs from Mutations.
 The fun came at the end of "Tropicalia," surprisingly enough.
 It ended in a long jam, where Beck dropped a bunch of Midnite Vultures references (which they were all in the midst of recording at the time).
 The lyrics of the outro, sung over the "Tropicalia" rhythm: